Conrad Veidt: Early life

 With the money he raised from odd jobs and the allowance his mother gave him, Veidt began attending Berlin's many theatres.
 He stood outside of the Deutsches Theater after every performance, waiting for the actors and hoping to be mistaken for one.
 In the late summer of 1912 he met a theatre porter who introduced him to actor Albert Blumenreich, who agreed to give Veidt acting lessons for six marks.
 He took 10 lessons before auditioning for Max Reinhardt, reciting Goethe's Faust.
 During Veidt's audition, Reinhardt looked out of the window the entire time.
 He offered Veidt a contract as an extra for one season's work, from September 1913 to August 1914 with a pay of 50 marks a month.
 During this time, he played bit parts as spear carriers and soldiers.
 His mother attended almost every performance.
-His contract with the Deutsches Theater was renewed for a second season, but by this time World War I had begun, and on 28 December 1914, Veidt enlisted in the army.
+His contract with the Deutsches Theater was renewed for a second season, but by this time World War I had begun, and on 28 December 1914, Veidt enlisted in the Imperial German Army.

 In 1915, he was sent to the Eastern Front as a non-commissioned officer and took part in the Battle of Warsaw.
 He contracted jaundice and pneumonia, and had to be evacuated to a hospital on the Baltic Sea.
 While recuperating, he received a letter from his girlfriend Lucie Mannheim, telling him that she had found work at the Front Theatre in Libau.

 Intrigued, Veidt applied for the theatre as well.
 As his condition had not improved, the army allowed him to join the theatre so that he could entertain the troops.
 While performing at the theatre, his relationship with Mannheim ended.
 In late 1916, he was re-examined by the Army and deemed unfit for service; he was given a full discharge on 10 January 1917.
 Veidt returned to Berlin where he was readmitted to the Deutsches Theater.
 There, he played a small part as a priest that got him his first rave review, the reviewer hoping that "God would keep Veidt from the films" or "God save him from the cinema!"